AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/classes/ArtboardNode.md

 An ArtboardNode represents an artboard object in the scenegraph.
 All user visual content must be contained on an artboard.

 When multiple artboards exist on a page, the artboards represent "scenes" in a linear timeline sequence.
+Please note that creating and deleting an artboard in a single frame will crash the editor.

 ## Extends